jonathanhogg/flitter/docs/shaders.md

 : Specifies an amount to translate the image on the X and Y axes specified in *pixels*, with the Y axis pointing up, default `0`.

+`keystone=` *KX*`;`*KY*
+: Specifies a "keystone" adjustment to the image, as a scaling factor along the
+$x$ and $y$ axes.
+A positive (small) value of *KX* will expand the left side of the image and compress the right side; a negative value will do the reverse.
+Similarly, a positive value of *KY* will expand the bottom of the image and compress the top; a negative value will do the reverse.
+Together these can be used to adjust for projection onto a tilted surface.
+They will normally have to be used with `scale=` to avoid clipping of the image.

 Areas "outside" the transformed image will be transparent by default.
 This can be controlled with the `border` and `repeat` attributes described above for [`!shader`](#shader).